bfanger/pixi-inspector/Readme.md

 ## Features

 * Shows the scene graph
-* Shows property values of the selected node (read-only)
+* View and edit the properties of the selected node
 * Highlight (the bounds of) the selected node
 * The selected node is available in the Console as `$pixi`

 ## Build from source